twse/random-stuff/Readable Fonts/Transliteration.md

 avesta.orgtranscription (2010), a font in OpenType PostScript format, is a font for Avestan and Pahlavi transliteration based on Mithra (2000).
 The font was created using FontCreator 6.2 (2010).
 Many numbers and symbols are shown in Garava.
 Download this font from [here](http://www.avesta.org/fonts/index.html).

-Michael Best (Murari Dasa) wrote a keyboard driver and created screen fonts for Classical Sanskrit transliteration, ca. 1997.
+[Michael Best / Murari Dasa](http://www.dasya.com/~mbest/freeware/) wrote DiacDos (1993), a collection of TSR programs for writing Classical Sanskrit diacritics on DOS and his screen fonts.

 DV1-TTYogesh, a font in TrueType format, is based on Helvetica Light for transliteration of Indic languages.